 Get started with Bootstrap, the world’s most popular framework for building responsive, mobile-first sites, with jsDelivr and a template starter page.

 Looking to quickly add Bootstrap to your project?
-Use jsDelivr, a free open source CDN.
+Use jsDelivr, provided for free by the folks at jsDelivr.
 Using a package manager or need to download the source files?
 Head to the downloads page.

 Copy-paste the stylesheet

 <head> before all other stylesheets to load our CSS.

 <script>s near the end of your pages, right before the closing